Matteopaluh/KEMET/README.md

     2. KOs from a fixed list of KEGG Modules, indicated one per line in "oneBM_modules/module_file.instruction"	(OPTION: --fixed_modules_list)
     3. KOs from a fixed list of orthologs, indicated one per line in "ko_file.instruction"		(OPTION: --fixed_ko_list)

-- Eventually, a different threshold value can be set (OPTION: --threshold_value)
+- Optionally, a different threshold value can be set (OPTION: --threshold_value)

 - In case of pre-downloaded nucleotidic sequences // pre-computed alignment and profile creation, several time-consuming steps of the script can be skipped (OPTIONS: --skip_nt_download, --skip_msa_and_hmmbuild)